Allar/allar.github.io/blog/_posts/2017-02-17-Marketplace-Issues.md

 Hiding them completely for users who do not own the item is one suggestion from the community.
 Alternatively, another suggestion is obfuscating them if you don’t own them.
 The simple act of writing the shown email above as ‘tihomirvfx at gmail dot com’ cuts down on spam bots massively.

+I've advocated this for a long time now.
+Found a forum post by someone else created two months ago on the [marketplace seller only section of the forums](https://forums.unrealengine.com/showthread.php?132437-The-support-email-addresses-on-marketplace-item-pages) also concerned about this.

 # Painful Navigation

 ![Category Navigation](/images/mp/categories.png)